 The solar industry is one of Australia’s most competitive markets with over 6,000 contractors accredited with the Clean Energy Council to install solar.
 As a result the margins have been forced to be very slim in the market.
 Unfortunately this has driven some installers to sacrifice quality of product and service to offer ‘crazy prices’ and support them with large marketing budgets to drive high volumes.
 These tactics have provided downward pressure on pricing, but in most cases have not improved the outcome for consumers.

-What about solar panel prices in the future?
+What about solar panel costs in the future?

 Many people in the solar industry expect the price of solar systems to continue to decline, albeit at a much slower pace.
-Manufacturers continue to progressively release improvements in cell efficiency and panel designs which are now edging leading Solar Panels towards 500W of power.
+Manufacturers continue to progressively release improvements in cell efficiency and panel designs which are now edging leading Solar Panels towards 1,000W of power.
 However a lot of the early step change efficiencies of production have already been achieved in robotic-driven factories of enourmous scale.
 Additionally in Australia the STC rebate reduces each year until it is scheduled to phase out completely in 2030.
 This upward driver in solar prices has led to pricing level out over the last 12 months which can be seen in the above graph.